 “Same as you,” he said.
 “Use a Mono Rig.”

 Among the countless advantages of a Mono Rig, one of the most useful features is its performance in the winter.
 In fact, I initially started using the Mono Rig for more than tight line nymphing (indy rigs, streamers, etc.) in the winter, simply because the long 20# mono butt section was effective at keeping my guides ice-free.

 It’s an elementary concept.
 The Mono Rig in your rod guides is thinner than fly line, so it carries less water with it — and there’s less stuff to freeze.
 Mono also sheds water quicker than its fly line counterpart (yes, it’s thinner than a euro fly line too).
 And importantly, when ice does begin to form, stiff mono shooting through the guides knocks ice away better than fly line.

 On the coldest days, keep all shooting and stripping to a minimum.
 Line traveling in and out of the guides is what builds ice.
 So find a way to fish without all of that.
 Think Tenkara.
 Tight line your nymphs or streamers with a fixed length of line as often as possible.
 Move your feet to get to a better position instead of stripping and casting more line.
 Moving around helps you stay warm anyway.

 No matter what you do or where you live, ice will form in your rod guides when it’s cold enough.
 So dunk your rod in the flow.
 Hold it there until the ice thaws.
 Maybe swish it around a bit.
 You’ll see the ice melt away, and then you can start casting again.

-** Pro-tip from a dummy ** Don’t smack your rod tip on the water’s surface to bounce the ice off.
-I’ve broken two rods that way.
+** Pro-Tip From a Dummy ** Don’t smack your rod tip on the water’s surface to bounce the ice off.
+I’ve broken two rods this way.

 So even with a Mono Rig there are still ice-up troubles at the lowest temperatures.
 But when using a fly line, a lot more ice is involved.